 - You will be contacted by your school when the scholarship recipients have been selected.

-- Scholarship application process and eligibility requirements: Contact the graduate program of your choice.
+For scholarship application process and eligibility requirements, contact the graduate program of your choice.